Household, Income and Labour Dynamics in Australia survey (HILDA) - extension of data collection

 The Australian Government will provide funding to extend the collection of HILDA data for a further four years.

-This will ensure that HILDA continues to provide information that helps researchers and government to better understand people's past and present circumstances to help develop policies and programmes that improve people's lives.
+This will ensure that HILDA continues to provide information that helps researchers and government to better understand people's past and present circumstances to help develop policies and programs that improve people's lives.

 The Government will benefit from the continuation of HILDA through the useful long term information it can provide on changing trends in Australian households in respect of employment status and history; current and past incomes; family relationships; health and financial status; housing, education and retirement intentions.